benblack769/benblack769.github.io/coding_posts/cpu-arch-redo.md

 $$\frac{\text{size}}{\text{depth}}$$

-Which is easy to analyses with napkin based calculations.
+Which allows easy analysis with napkin based calculations.

 You can also get some nice theoretical results out of this (Sipser focuses on this).